gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/creating-an-adapter.md

 - Apply HTTP headers to assets
 - Apply redirects and rewrites.
 The adapter can also create its own redirects and rewrites, if necessary (e.g. mapping serverless functions to internal URLs).
 - Wrap serverless functions coming from Gatsby with platform-specific code (if necessary).
 Gatsby will produce [Express](https://expressjs.com/)-like handlers.
+- Apply trailing slash behavior and path prefix to URLs
 - Possibly upload assets to CDN

 ## Testing locally